 Kauai is for those who love the outdoors and want to feel the isolation of nature, but you'll have to sacrifice just a little bit of convenience.

-Truly isolated islands with no resorts or stop lights.
+Truly isolated islands with no resorts or stoplights.

-There are two lesser known Hawaiian islands that have no tourist infrastructure and are usually left to the locals.
+There are two lesser-known Hawaiian islands that have no tourist infrastructure and are usually left to the locals.
 But that doesn't mean you can't visit for a wonderfully isolated honeymoon.
 The flights to these islands may be more expensive, but you'll truly leave the world behind on Molokai and Lanai.
-You'll likely have to rent a condo or even someone's house to enjoy these islands, but you'll have no problem finding romantic isolation in tropical paradise.
+You'll likely have to rent a condo or even someone's house to enjoy these islands, but you'll have no problem finding romantic isolation in a tropical paradise.
 But these islands are usually reserved for the most experienced Hawaiian adventurers as you may find a bit of tourist resistance from the locals.

 Molokai and Lanai are for the truly adventurous seeking solitude.

 Hawaii is made up of six different accessible islands that each have unique attributes.
 The Big Island is for the go-getters who want to see it all including snow and lava.
 Maui is the not-so-secret romantic destination where resort towns blend seamlessly into nature.
-Oahu is where you’ll find the big city of Honolulu, international crowds and an invigorating nightlife.
+Oahu is where you’ll find the big city of Honolulu, international crowds and invigorating nightlife.
 Kauai is the Garden Isle.
 The sleepy island is packed with natural wonders while offering up seclusion, but nothing can compare to the isolation found on the local islands of Molokai and Lanai.

 Weddings are also popular on the islands.
 You’ll find Oahu to be the most accessible and affordable island with Honolulu international airport and infrastructure.
 Weddings are incredibly popular on Maui with its array of coastal resort towns.
 You’ll have a variety of wedding landscapes to choose from on The Big Island while nuptials are very popular on Kauai’s consistently dry and clear south coast.
-Then it’s easy to start your honeymoon from there.
+Then it’s easy to start your honeymoon there.
 You simply stay while everyone else reluctantly goes home.